UniversalDependencies/docs/_fi-dep/nsubj-x.md

 shortdef : 'external subject'
 ---

+(Note: this type is *not* part of the basic UD Finnish dependency representation and is only used in the second layer of annotation.)

 Open clausal complements, as discussed in the documentation for [xcomp](), share their subject with another verb.
 The fact that the subject of the main verb is also the subject of the complement cannot